Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: System model and problem formulation

 \subsection{Representations of Data Distribution}

-We define a representation of the data distribution of a PUE called the data state information (DSI) vector $\mathbf{d}_{i} \sim \mathcal{D}_{i}$.
-Each element of the DSI is bounded in the closed interval of $[0, 1]$, and the sum of all elements of the DSI is one because it indicates the ratio of data size for each class.
-Moreover, we represent the cumulative data distribution of the model $m$ after $k$ diffusion iterations called degree of learning (DoL) as
+We define the representation of the data distribution of a PUE as the data state information (DSI) vector $\mathbf{d}_{i} \sim \mathcal{D}_{i}$.
+The DSI vector is probabilistic in that each component is bounded in the closed interval of $[0, 1]$ and the components sum to one.
+Moreover, we represent the cumulative data distribution of model $m$ after $k$ diffusion iterations, called the degree of learning (DoL), as